brito101/imob-2023/README.md

 - User controller
 - Agency controller with brokers
-- Client controller with timeline
+- Client controller with timeline and kanban
 - Visitors log

 ## Usage